-Obtained an understanding of the processes and controls placed for revenue recognition process, evaluated the key controls around such process and tested those controls for the design and operating effectiveness.

-Below are our audit procedures in respect of revenue from Toll Operation:

-- Involved our specialists in testing of Information Technology General Controls (ITGCs) and application controls relating to the tolling systems' operation, including access, operations and change management controls. - Obtained and tested reconciliation of toll collected as per transaction report (generated from toll system) with cash deposited in bank and revenue recorded in the books. - Tested the rationalisation done by management by multiplying the toll rate charged for each category of vehicle as per NHAI or state/local authorities' notification with the number of vehicles (as per transaction report) and its reconciliation with the revenue recorded in the books. - On test check basis, traced the daily collection from bank statement to daily cash toll collected and the revenue recorded. - Performed analytical procedures to detect unusual transactions/trends for further examination, including testing of exemptions and other dispensations allowed. - On test check basis, tested classification of vehicle independently from stored images and videos recorded by the Group. - Performed revenue cut off procedures.

-Below are our audit procedures in respect of revenue from hybrid annuity assets:

-- Obtained and assessed key terms of the concession agreement. - Obtained and assessed basis of identification performance obligation and determination of fair value of services. - Obtained and assessed the key assumptions around the financial model like forecasting of price escalation and corresponding costs which is used during financial closure documents. - Tested the arithmetical accuracy of the model as well determination of effective interest rate.

-Assessed the relevant disclosures made by the Group relating to the revenue.
+- Obtained an understanding of the processes and controls placed for revenue recognition process, evaluated the key controls around such process and tested those controls for the design and operating effectiveness. - Below are our audit procedures in respect of revenue from Toll Operation: - Tested Information Technology General Controls (ITGCs) and application controls relating to the tolling systems' operation, including access, operations and change management controls. - Obtained and tested reconciliation of toll collected as per transaction report (generated from toll system) with cash deposited in bank and revenue recorded in the books. - Tested the rationalisation done by management by multiplying the toll rate charged for each category of vehicle as per NHAI or state/local authorities' notification with the number of vehicles (as per transaction report) and its reconciliation with the revenue recorded in the books. - On test check basis, traced the daily collection from bank statement to daily cash toll collected and the revenue recorded. - Performed analytical procedures to detect unusual transactions/trends for further examination, including testing of exemptions and other dispensations allowed. - On test check basis, tested classification of vehicle independently from stored images and videos recorded by the Group. - · Performed revenue cut off procedures. - Below are our audit procedures in respect of revenue from hybrid annuity assets: - Obtained and assessed key terms of the concession agreement. - Obtained and assessed basis of identification performance obligation and determination of fair value of services. - Obtained and assessed the key assumptions around the financial model like forecasting of price escalation and corresponding costs which is used during financial closure documents. - Tested the arithmetical accuracy of the model as well determination of effective interest rate. - Assessed the relevant disclosures made by the Group relating to the revenue.

-Provision toward periodical major maintenance obligations (as described in note 42 of the consolidated Ind AS financial
+Provision toward periodical major maintenance obligations (as described in note 42 of the consolidated financial statements)

-As at March 31, 2020, the Group has recognised provision | Our audit procedures included but were not limited to: of INR 1,906.02 million (including INR 553.29 million pertaining to subsidiary classified as held for sale) towards its periodical major maintenance obligation, required to ensure maintenance of the project highways as per the requirement of concession agreement.
+As at March 31, 2021, the Group has recognised provision | Our audit procedures included but were not limited to: of INR 1998.68 million (including INR 283.09 million pertaining to subsidiary classified as held for sale) towards its periodical major maintenance obligation, required to ensure maintenance of the project highways as per the requirement of concession agreement.

 The estimate made by the Group over the concession period, involves detailed calculation and estimation of traffic forecast and cost of resurface.
-In view of the judgement involved in determination of provision and the amount involved, the provision for major maintenance obligation is considered to be a key audit matter.
+In view of the judgement involved in determination of provision and the • amount involved, the provision for major maintenance obligation is considered to be a key audit matter.

-- Understood the terms of concession agreement and the Group's process associated with the estimation of periodical major maintenance obligation. - Obtained and checked estimation working of major maintenance obligation prepared by the management and tested key assumptions such as traffic forecast and cost of resurface used in determining the provisions. - Also compared these assumptions with previous year and enquired into reasons for any variations; - Tested the arithmetical accuracy and also assessed the disclosure in the consolidated Ind AS financial statement.
+- Understood the terms of concession agreement and the Group's process associated with the estimation of periodical major maintenance obligation. - Obtained and checked estimation working of major maintenance obligation prepared by the management and tested key assumptions such as traffic forecast and cost of resurface used in determining the provisions. - Also compared these assumptions with previous year and enquired into reasons for any variations; - Tested the arithmetical accuracy and also assessed the disclosure in the consolidated financial statement.

-Receivable from authorities toward various claims (as described in note 13 of the consolidated Ind AS financial statements)
+Receivable from authorities toward various claims (as described in note 13 of the consolidated financial statements)

-As at March 31, 2020, the Group has recognised INR Our audit procedures included but were not limited to: 1,321.60 million of receivables from authorities towards various claims.
+As at March 31, 2021, the Group has recognised INR 1265.31 million of receivables from authorities towards various claims.

-The receivables comprise of receivables towards arbitration claim toll suspension and toll exemption claim.
+The receivables comprise of receivables towards arbitration claim, toll suspension and toll exemption claim.
 The assessment of the recoverability of receivables requires significant judgment and hence, this is considered as a key audit matter.